“Happiness is like jam – you can’t spread even a little without getting some on yourself”

 Since the 2nd World War, the world on the whole has been on an upward trend.
 Bigger, better, faster – certainly the last few decades – was the motto.
 But now the momentum is slowly turning to go slow, community and nature.
 It has been coming for a while, but the Covid epidemic accelerated this process.

 There is so much fear attached to the word ‘recession’.
-If you are not 100% sure what the term means – it is the economy shrinking for the last 2 consecutive quarters, roughly since April 2022!
-Europe right now is in recession and other places in the world may follow soon.
+If you are not 100% sure what the term means – it is the economy shrinking for the last 2 consecutive quarters.
+The economy follows like nature cycle behavior.
+The economic winter (recession) is therefore an inevitable season and the preparation for new shoots to come.

 - We are forced to stop and think about what we really need and get rid of all that is surplus anyway.